ThatQuiz Test Library Take this test now

 • 9.
 How does Sally Mann view the passage of time in 'Hold Still'?

-B) As a series of events without meaning.
+A) As a series of events without meaning.

 C) As irrelevant to her work.

-D) As a linear and predictable process.
+D) As a fleeting and poignant experience.

 Created with That Quiz — the math test generation site with resources for other subject areas.